duarteocarmo/automation-post/report-automation-part-1.md

 In the second part of this series, you will learn how to bring all of this together to build a full report automation workflow that your colleagues can use!
 Sign up to the [mailing list](https://pbpython.com/pages/mailinglist.html) to make sure you are alerted when the next part comes out!

-Browse the all of the notebooks and files in the [github repo](https://github.com/duarteocarmo/automation-post).
+Browse the all of the notebooks and files in the [GitHub repo](https://github.com/duarteocarmo/automation-post).